carmenbianca/report-liferay/report.md

   + Because listing \ref{lst:liferay-header} has a little extra complexity, the year of the latest revision date of the file must be included.

+  + More precisely: The exact requirement is that all code files must have their header converted to match the nearest *copyright.txt* (Java) or *copyright.js* file contents.

 - Source Formatter must be edited to:

   + Detect listing \ref{lst:liferay-header} at the tops of code files, and